syamsudotdev/syamsu.dev/posts/leveraging-playwright-to-generate-open-graph-image.md

 ![Playwright Logo](/images/playwright-logo.svg)

-# Leveraging Playwright to Generate Open Graph Image

-When implementing social media cards for a website, creating and maintaining Open Graph images for each page can be time-consuming.
-This article demonstrates how to automate this process using Playwright - typically an end-to-end testing tool - to programmatically generate consistent social media preview images.

 I was implementing meta tags for twitter [summary large card](https://developer.x.com/en/docs/x-for-websites/cards/overview/summary-card-with-large-image).
-Creating the images and cropping them manually would be too much work for every blog post.
+Creating the images and cropping them manually would be time consuming for every blog post.
+In this post, I'll show you how I automated this process using Playwright - typically an end-to-end testing tool - to programmatically generate consistent social media preview images.

 So, I thought I would automate this using end-to-end testing tool, [Playwright](https://playwright.dev/).
 I knew I read this in Playwright documentation that it is able to take screenshots, and [I was right](https://playwright.dev/docs/screenshots).
 Playwright claims to be a reliable end-to-end testing.
 And I can vouch for that it is snappier runtime compared to Cypress.
 At least, that is what I experience from using them both.
 Although maybe Cypress has already improved so much after the last time I used it 3 years ago.